ACheysson/acheysson.github.io/_pages/about.md

 About me
 ======

-I am a Ph.D. candidate at the European University Institute in Florence and a research fellow at the University of Bologna.
-My research interests are in political economy, migration, media, and industrial organization.
-My supervisors are [Giacomo Calzolari](https://sites.google.com/view/giacomo-calzolari) and [Alessandro Tarozzi](https://sites.google.com/site/alessandrotarozzi/home).
+I hold a Ph.D. from the European University Institute in Florence and I currently work as a research fellow at the University of Bologna.
+My research interests are in industrial organization, political economy, migration and media.
+My supervisors for the thesis were [Giacomo Calzolari](https://sites.google.com/view/giacomo-calzolari) and [Alessandro Tarozzi](https://sites.google.com/site/alessandrotarozzi/home).

 You can download my CV [here](/files/CV.pdf).